-Once a year, Americans take one day - formally, officially - to honor veterans: November 11.
-Restaurants offer free meals, attractions offer free and discounted admission.
-It's a great day.
-But it's one day.
-Except in Branson, where they show their love for veterans a lot more often.
+Once a year, Americans take one day – Nov.
+11 – to officially honor the country’s veterans.
+Restaurants provide free meals, and attractions offer free and discounted admission.
+But in Branson, they extend it to an entire week.

-Branson sets aside a whole week each November to honor veterans with special events, parades, shows and more.
+Every November, the Southwest Missouri town thanks those who have served in the military with special events, parades, shows and more during Veterans Homecoming Week.
 And as far as they’re concerned, that’s still not enough.
 Branson makes veterans feel special every single day of the year.

-Top attractions, restaurants, hotels and stores offer great deals for veterans (and active military personnel) year-round, so be sure to call ahead and ask.
+Top attractions, restaurants, hotels and stores offer great deals for veterans (and active military personnel) all year long.

-The newly-opened Wonders of Wildlife in Springfield shows its appreciation year-round, with a 10 percent discount for active-duty military and veterans and their children (ages 4-11).
+Wonders of Wildlife National Museum & Aquarium in Springfield shows their appreciation year-round with a discount for active-duty military, veterans and their dependents.